Beyond halo mass: quenching galaxy mass assembly at the edge of filaments: Methodology of our measurement

 Fig.~\ref{fig:AGN_z2_Mh_propres} presents $M_{\rm st}$ and SFR (\textit{top} panels) of central galaxies in {\sc Horizon-AGN} at $z=1.97$ as a function of $M_{\rm h}$ along with their residuals (\textit{bottom} panels). $M_{\rm st}$ and SFR show a clear dependence on $M_{\rm h}$.
-However, the distributions of their residuals display no $M_{\rm h}$ dependency, with similar scatters over all $M_{\rm h}$ bins, suggesting that the $M_{\rm h}$ effect is well removed.
+However, the distributions of their residuals are peaked at the zero residual with similar scatters over all $M_{\rm h}$ bins with no $M_{\rm h}$ dependency, suggesting that the $M_{\rm h}$ effect is well removed.
 Therefore, with such residual quantities, we can investigate environmental effects on galaxy properties beyond halo mass.
 In addition, we can safely stack galaxies of different halo masses, which is critical to increase the statistical significance of any environmental effects that are in general expected to be subtle and therefore more difficult to highlight with low statistics.
+It should be noted that the asymmetric distribution of a quantity for a fixed halo mass results in non-zero mean or median of residuals, which is indeed visible in figures shown later.